volhaleusha/Data-Science-Nano-Projects/README.md

    - Implemented Residual Network in Keras
    - Car Detection with YOLO model
    - Art Generation with Neural Style Transfer
-   - Built Recurent Neural Network step by step implementing layers in numpy
+   - Built Recurrent Neural Network step by step implementing layers in numpy
    - Implemented a model that uses an LSTM to generate music, etc.